 However, if you crave more bass out of your subwoofer and your budget allows you to invest in a high-quality amplifier, you can make your subwoofer blast louder with one of the best amps out there.

-But it does not end at buying an expensive amplifier.
+But it does not end with buying an expensive amplifier.
 You must be able to set it up appropriately.
 Follow this simple process to do so.

 For example, if you go for glass shelves, your sub is likely to sound forward.
 But your wooden support is highly expected to bring about a louder, more rounded, and warmer balance.